husio/blog/content/post/error-handling/index.md

 that implement the `error` interface.

-I have worked with several errors handling patterns over the years and it might be helpful to summarize my journey focusing on the important ones.
+I have worked with several errors handling patterns over the years and it might be helpful to summarize my journey focusing on the good solutions.

 For the purpose of this post, let us imagine a very simple banking application.
 Accounts are represented by their numeric ID and we only know how much money each account holds.
 No account balance can get below zero.
 A bank service must implement the below interface.

 ```go
 type BankService interface {